xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/2-Build apps with Microsoft Graph/03-Access user data from Microsoft Graph/03-Exercise-Modifying users.md

 ### Update the Azure AD application's permissions

-The last step is to grant the application the necessary permission to create a new user.
+6. The last step is to grant the application the necessary permission to create a new user.

-Open a browser and navigate to the [Azure Active Directory admin center (https://aad.portal.azure.com)](https://aad.portal.azure.com).
+7. Open a browser and navigate to the [Azure Active Directory admin center (https://aad.portal.azure.com)](https://aad.portal.azure.com).
 Sign in using a **Work or School Account** that has global administrator rights to the tenancy.

-Select **Azure Active Directory** in the left-hand navigation.
+8. Select **Azure Active Directory** in the left-hand navigation.

   ![Screenshot of the App registrations](../../Linked_Image_Files/02-03-azure-ad-portal-home.png)

-Select **Manage > App registrations** in the left-hand navigation.
+9. Select **Manage > App registrations** in the left-hand navigation.

-On the **App registrations** page, select the **Graph Console App**.
+10. On the **App registrations** page, select the **Graph Console App**.

-Select **API Permissions** in the left-hand navigation panel.
+11. Select **Manage > API Permissions** in the left-hand navigation panel.

 ![Screenshot of the API Permissions navigation item](../../Linked_Image_Files/02-03-07-azure-ad-portal-new-permission.png)

-Select the **Add a permission** button.
+12. Select the **+ Add a permission** button.

-In the **Request API permissions** panel that appears, select **Microsoft Graph** from the **Microsoft APIs** tab.
+13. In the **Request API permissions** panel that appears, select **Microsoft Graph** from the **Microsoft APIs** tab.

 ![Screenshot of Microsoft Graph in the Request API permissions panel](../../Linked_Image_Files/02-03-azure-ad-portal-new-app-permissions-02.png)

-When prompted for the type of permission, select **Delegated permissions**.
+14. When prompted for the type of permission, select **Delegated permissions**.

-Enter **User.R** in the **Select permissions** search box and select the **User.ReadWrite.All** permission, followed by the **Add permission** button at the bottom of the panel.
+15. Enter **User.R** in the **Select permissions** search box and select the **User.ReadWrite.All** permission, followed by the **Add permissions** button at the bottom of the panel.

 ![Screenshot of the User.ReadWrite.All permission in the Request API permissions panel](../../Linked_Image_Files/02-03-07-azure-ad-portal-new-permission-02.png)

-In the **Configured Permissions** panel, select the button **Grant admin consent for [tenant]**, and then select the **Yes** button in the consent dialog to grant all users in your organization this permission.
+16. In the **Configured Permissions** panel, select the button **Grant admin consent for [tenant]**, and then select the **Yes** button in the consent dialog to grant all users in your organization this permission.

 ### Build and test the application

-Run the following command in a command prompt to compile and run the console application:
+17. Run the following command in a command prompt to compile and run the console application:

 ```console
 dotnet build
 dotnet run
 ```

-After entering the username and password of a user, you'll see the ID of the new user.
+18. After entering the username and password of a user, you'll see the ID of the new user.
 Verify the user was created by going back to the Azure Active Directory admin center, selecting **Manage > Users** and finding the new user:

 ![Screenshot of the Azure AD admin center showing the new user](../../Linked_Image_Files/02-03-07-app-run-01.png)